Sleep and Cleansing

 Last but not least –turn to some of our plant allies in medicinal herbs that help promote sleep quality

 Sleep·Essence is a liquid herbal formula that helps improve time to sleep onset and sleep maintenance.
-It also relieves anxiety and nervousness.* The formula is based on traditional use and modern studies and is made up of the organic herbs chamomile, lemon balm, passionflower, lavender, skullcap, and linden.
+It also helps the mind and body relax and calms the nerves.* The formula is based on traditional use and modern studies and is made up of the organic herbs chamomile, lemon balm, passionflower, lavender, skullcap, and linden.
 This provides a concentrated, ready for use, liquid sleep formula.
 When time is of the essence for falling asleep, it helps that there’s no need to brew tea or consume cupfuls of liquid or wait for capsules to dissolve.
-Sleep·Essence makes for a delicious formula to help you relieve insomnia, tension, stress, and anxiety, and, indirectly, supports the whole body cleansing efforts that Flor·Essence stimulates.* Give yourself the gift of deep, restorative sleep and enjoy 15% off Sleep·Essence this week by using code ‘sleep15’ on our website at www.florahealth.com.
+Sleep·Essence makes for a delicious formula to help support restorative sleep, a balanced nervous system, and, indirectly, supports the whole body cleansing efforts that Flor·Essence stimulates.* Give yourself the gift of deep, restorative sleep and enjoy 15% off Sleep·Essence this week by using code ‘sleep15’ on our website at www.florahealth.com.

 Robert Dadd is a Master Herbalist (Dominion Herbal College) with a BA in Communications from Simon Fraser University.
 His areas of research include adaptogens, probiotics, and essential fatty acids.
 He is currently the Product Information Supervisor for Flora Manufacturing and Distributing.